Honor Code

 Ideas about a Personal Honor Code

 Early television is remarkable.
-A half an hour program is almost thirty minutes in length.
-Compare this to modern television in which Madison Avenue has buried its teeth and foreshortened entertainment in favor of materialistic brainwashing; a half an hour program is now only about 18 minutes in length.
+A half-hour program is almost thirty minutes in length.
+Compare this to modern television in which Madison Avenue has buried its teeth and foreshortened entertainment in favor of materialistic brainwashing; a half-hour program is now only about 18 minutes long.
 Well, save that soapbox for another day.
 What is so remarkable is that in the day, story counted because there were no FXs to make up for creative deficits.
 Content was critical.

 This is never so evident as in Have Gun Will Travel.
-Breaking all the rules of conscious eating, we indulge in dinner time episodes of Richard Boone as Paladin, "a knight without armor in a savage land."
+Breaking all the rules of conscious eating, we indulge in dinner-time episodes of Richard Boone as Paladin, "a knight without armor in a savage land."
 Named for the knightly champion of Charlemagne, Paladin does have an armor of sorts; it's just not physical.
-The armor of Paladin is a personal framework of ethics which strictly governs his behavioral choices, thus maintaining his safety and integrity.
+The armor of Paladin is a personal framework of ethics that strictly governs his behavioral choices, thus maintaining his safety and integrity.
 Paladin has a Code of Honor.

-After watching a number of episodes of Have Gun Will Travel, Dana & I sat down to sketch out Paladin's Code of Honor.
+After watching many episodes of Have Gun Will Travel, Dana & I sat down to sketch out Paladin's Code of Honor.
 This is what we came up with.

 1. Tell the truth.